-Can you remember a time when people used to hold up lighters at concerts?
-Now all you see is cell phones in the air to catch the big moment and live stream to social media.
-Others spend half the time tweeting about the #keynote speaker they’re in the presence of, rather than watching what’s happening in front of them.
+Do you remember when people held up lighters at concerts?
+Those lighters have long been replaced with cell phones to capture moments and live stream events to social media.
+Other viewers spend half an event tweeting about the #keynote speaker rather than watching what’s happening in front of them.

 Free White Paper: Echosec for Corporate Security

 Learn how corporate security organizations are using Echosec to monitor situations in real-time with our free white paper!